ulfboge/galago-wdpa/README.md

 ## Python Foundation for Spatial Analysis - Class Project

-This repository contains a Jupyter Notebook developed as part of the "Python Foundation for Spatial Analysis" course, offered by [Spatial Thoughts](https://spatialthoughts.com) in July 2024.
-The course was instructed by Ujaval Ganghi, with Vigna Purohit serving as the Training Associate.
+This repository contains a Jupyter Notebook developed as part of the "Python Foundation for Spatial Analysis" course offered by [Spatial Thoughts](https://spatialthoughts.com) in July 2024.
+Ujaval Gandhi instructed the course, and Vigna Purohit served as the Training Associate.

 ### Project Overview